 Axis body worn cameras can be assigned to a user.
 Once a user is added into AXIS Body Worn Manager, the username will populate inside of ACS.
 All these users will populate as a "camera" and as a "view".
-Once all the users have been populated, it is recommended to create a folder in VIEWS and add all the BWC users into one folder.
+Once all the users have been populated, it is recommended to create a folder in VIEWS and add all the body worn camera users into one folder.

-Right click on Views > New Folder > Rename folder Body Worn Cameras > OK > Drag all the body worn camera users into that folder; click on a user then click shift and down to multi-select users

-The vehicles today cannot be assigned to a user.
-This is why the server was given a server name that relates to the name of the vehicle.
-When recorded video transfer over to the central server, it will come in with the server's name and camera name.
+Right click on Views > New Folder > Rename folder Body Worn Cameras > OK > Drag all the body worn camera users into that folder; click on a user then click shift and down to multi-select users over to the central server, it will come in with the server's name and camera name.
 Video will only populate once the video has been recorded and replicated to the central server.
 During setup, recording test clips should be performed and test footage transferred to the central server, which will allow for verification that everything is working, and easier vehicle organization on the central server.
 Once all the vehicles have replicated some video, they will appear as a "camera" and a "view".